 Editor's note: Coaches' career records for all teams are as of the start of the season.

-PROGRAM HISTORY: Baraboo’s last conference title came when they went 21-4 overall, including 11-1 in conference play, during the 2012-13 season.
-The T-Birds reached the WIAA Division 2 sectional semifinals that season before suffering a 67-46 loss to Monona Grove. … Baraboo has never qualified for the state tournament.
+Program history: Baraboo has never reached the WIAA state tournament.
+The T-Birds’ last Badger North title came when they went 21-4 overall, including 11-1 in conference play, during the 2012-13 season.
+The T-Birds reached the Division 2 sectional semifinals that season before suffering a 67-46 loss to Monona Grove.

 BEAVER DAM GOLDEN BEAVERS

-LAST SEASON: The Norskies went 15-9 overall and finished second in the Badger North Conference at 9-3.
-The team reached the regional final, falling to eventual state qualifier Monroe 60-38.
+Last season: The Norskies went 9-15 overall and finished fourth in the Badger North Conference at 6-8.
+The Norskies reached the regional semifinals, falling to Stoughton, 56-42.

-PROGRAM HISTORY: DeForest’s last Badger North Conference title came in 2015-16 when the Norskies shared the crown with rival Waunakee after finishing 10-2.
-The Norskies have played in the state tournament four times, finishing runner-up in 2014.
+Program history: DeForest’s last Badger North Conference title came in 2015-16 when the Norskies shared the crown with rival Waunakee after finishing 10-2.
+The Norskies have played in the state tournament four times, finishing runner-up in their last appearance in 2014.

 MOUNT HOREB VIKINGS

 Last season: The Vikings were heavily hit by their graduation losses last year as they went 3-20 overall and finished last in the Badger North Conference at 1-13.
 Mount Horeb fell to McFarland, 58-51, in a region quarterfinal.